 We have a collective responsibility to promote fairness, respect and integrity in our dealings with each other and our business partners.
-At JTI, we take all concerns raised seriously and take necessary measures to resolve them.
+At JTI, we take all concerns raised seriously and take the necessary measures to resolve them.

 Who should I report my concern to?